AlfaBetaBeta/DeepLearning-MLP-Tutorial/README.md

 <img src="https://github.com/AlfaBetaBeta/DeepLearning-MLP-Tutorial/blob/master/img/Blank-input-hidden-layer-values.png" width=35% height=35%>

 There is no intuitive visual meaning.
-By inspection (though this can be corroborated with ease), the neuron with the largest value after activation is neuron number 33 which, upon review of the corresponding weight distribution in the [weight interpretation](https://github.com/AlfaBetaBeta/DeepLearning-MLP-Tutorial#weight-interpretation) further above, does not convey intuitive meaning either.
+By inspection (though this can be corroborated programmatically with ease), the neuron with the largest value after activation is neuron number 33 which, upon review of the corresponding weight distribution in the [weight interpretation](https://github.com/AlfaBetaBeta/DeepLearning-MLP-Tutorial#weight-interpretation) further above, does not convey intuitive meaning either.

 Also, and leaving the bias coefficients aside, only 30 of the 144 neurons in the hidden layer contribute to the `Bag` neuron when feeding in a blank input (i.e. multiplying the hidden feature values by the output weights and subsetting by the `Bag` neuron leads to only 30 non-zero values).
 The fact that `Bag` is predicted from a blank is seemengly a serendipitous byproduct of the parameter values learned at training.